 The EMPA is a two-year part-time postgraduate degree featuring eight core subjects and three electives.

 The core subjects are delivered by ANZSOG and elective subjects are delivered by our conferring universities.
 Each subject consists of around 24 hours of instruction and approximately 140 hours of study time, reading and assignment work.

 The EMPA is a two-year postgraduate qualification undertaken by high performing public sector managers looking to increase their knowledge base, leadership and governing skills.

 Participants are required to complete:

 The EMPA is delivered through a dynamic blended learning approach, combining online classes with face-to-face learning and cross-jurisdictional networking opportunities.
 Due to the ongoing impact of COVID-19 across jurisdictions, the EMPA is currently being delivered in an online format.
-ANZSOG intends to move to a blended delivery model (part face to face and online).
+In 2023, EMPA will be delivered in blended mode (face to face and online).
 Participants will be required to travel to locations in Australia and New Zealand to attend the face-to-face study.
 The face-to-face components of the course will not be available online.
 Travel and accommodation costs are not included in the ANZSOG tuition fee.

 University elective contact time is dictated by the student’s chosen university.
 Between formal, scheduled learning sessions, students also have coursework to complete.
 Students undertake an applied research work-based project subject throughout the second year of the program, which includes three progress review sessions throughout the year.

 Students complete three elective subjects offered by a conferring university.
 These are selected by the student to bridge their past study and experience with the core curriculum, or to enhance their knowledge of a specific policy area relevant to their career trajectory.

 Electives are generally drawn from postgraduate offerings of the faculties or schools of business, commerce, economics, government, law and political and social science.